app-sre/qontract-reconcile/README.md

                                   submitted to app-interface.
   resource-scraper                Get resources from clusters and store in
                                   Vault.
-  saas-file-owners                Manages labels on merge requests based on
+  saas-file-validator             Validates Saas files. sendgrid-teammates              Manages SendGrid teammates for a given
-                                  approver schema for saas files. saas-file-validator             Validates Saas files. sendgrid-teammates              Manages SendGrid teammates for a given account.
+                                  account.